surytrap/blindfaith/README.md

 wip

 # Known issues
-- Smokers still spawn in multiplayer (we have literally zero idea why, even on latest version)
+- Smokers still spawn in multiplayer (we have literally zero idea why, even on latest version) (to be tested on latest)
 - Fog seems to be a bit farther away than it should be

 # Credits